Robotic-Assisted Cardiac Surgery

 • These robotic arms hold and manipulate tiny instruments to do the required tasks on the heart or surrounding arteries.

-• A tiny video camera will be inserted into another incision to provide a magnified, three-dimensional image of the operating site.
+• A tiny video camera will be inserted into another incision.
+This will provide a magnified, 3-D image of the operating site.

-• The surgeon will control the robotic arms and camera from a console located within the operating room.
+• The surgeon will control the robotic arms and camera from a console in the operating room.

-• Once complete, the surgeon will remove the instruments and close the incisions.
+• Once complete, the surgeon will remove the tools and close the incisions.

 Talk with your healthcare provider about what you will experience during your procedure.